afreeorange/literary-clock/README.md

 # A 24-Hour Literary Clock

 Shows a with a quote for (almost) every minute of the day.
 Inspired by [this](https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/).
+[See it in action here](https://public.nikhil.io/literary-clock/index.html).

 ## Sources